MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-streaming-csharp.md

 > [!WARNING]
 > Review the [limitations](#limitations) prior to enabling steaming ingestion.

-## Create a target table and define streaming ingestion policy
+## Create a target table and define the policy

 To create a table and define a streaming ingestion policy on this table, execute the following code: